bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image004.png){width="4.0in" height="2.261538713910761in"} -->

-Unlike a pillbox which really can&apos;t hold much more than just pills, you can put anything into an array in JavaScript.
+<p>Unlike a pillbox which really can&apos;t hold much more than just pills, you can put
+anything into an array in JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 05. arrays in javascript (11) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->